AlainDeLong2k/Text-To-SQL/README.md

-# Gemini App to Retrieve SQL Data
+# Text to SQL

 ## Introduction

-Gemini App is a Streamlit application that allows users to ask questions in English and receive the corresponding SQL commands to query data from a SQLite database.
+Text to SQL is a Streamlit application that allows users to ask questions in English and receive the corresponding SQL commands to query data from a SQLite database.
 The application utilizes Google's Generative AI model to transform natural language questions into SQL statements.

 ## Features